vic/flake-file/README.md

 ## What is flake-file?

 flake-file lets you make your `flake.nix` dynamic and modular.
-Instead of maintaining a single, monolithic `flake.nix`, you define your flake inputs in separate modules _near_ to their input use. flake-file then automatically generates a clean, up-to-date `flake.nix` for you.
+Instead of maintaining a single, monolithic `flake.nix`, you define your flake inputs in separate modules _close_ to where their inputs are used. flake-file then automatically generates a clean, up-to-date `flake.nix` for you.

 - **Keep your flake modular:** Manage flake inputs just like the rest of your Nix configuration.
 - **Automatic updates:** Regenerate your `flake.nix` with a single command whenever your options change.
 - **Flake as dependency manifest:** Use `flake.nix` only for declaring dependencies, not for complex Nix code.
-- **Share and reuse modules:** Teams can collaborate and share flake modules across projects including their dependencies.
+- **Share and reuse modules:** Teams can collaborate on and share flake modules across projects, including their dependencies.

 > Real-world examples: [vic/vix](https://github.com/vic/vix) uses flake-file.
 Our [`dev/`](https://github.com/vic/flake-file/blob/main/dev) directory also uses flake-file to test this repo.
 [More examples on GitHub](https://github.com/search?q=%22vic%2Fflake-file%22+language%3ANix&type=code).